AgentMC/Sao20/Translate/En/Part1.md

 "Yeah, I also gave her **milk**."

 "Wish I was there.
-She should be about three months old, I guess, she’s so cute?"
+She should be about three months old, I guess, is she cute?"

 "Much more than that.
-She already had hair and it was quite fluffy, her eyes were bright are on top of that..."
+She already had hair and it was quite curly, her eyes were bright are on top of that..."

 Hearing words of Ronye, Tiese got entranced and gazed straight without focusing on anything.

-"This… Beru-boy is also cute when sleeping, but boys and girls are different, are they not?
+"This… Berchie-boy is also cute when sleeping, but boys and girls are different, are they not?
 I wonder if Scheta-san brings her next time she comes home..."

 _Probably_, — Ronye was ready to answer but swallowed the word.

 Ronye had not told her best friend yet that Lisetta, the daughter of Scheta and Isukan, was kidnapped for about half a day.
-It was so because Kirito reminded her not to tell anyone until reporting at today's meeting, but the question or discomfort associated with that secret between two of them only increased rather than dissolving even after several days.
+It was so because Kirito reminded her not to tell anyone until reporting at today's meeting, but the feeling of discomfort associated with that secret between two of them only increased rather than dissolving even after several days.

 _I can understand why kidnappers targeted Lisetta.
 If one aims to intimidate Kirito, there will not be any hostage more effective than Lisa.
 A Vice-Prime Swordsman Asuna, perhaps, but I do not believe there’s a villain capable of kidnapping her exists at present in Underworld._